GSoC 2026: Patient Visit Summary Printing — Project Updates & Discussion

 About the very first PR of this project…

 The architecture took shape through review.
-I raised my proof-of-concept as a draft PR early in bonding.
+I raised my proof-of-concept as a draft PR early in the bonding period.
 It’s been through several rounds of review and the architecture evolved a lot through those discussions — the renderer went from hardcoding all section calls by name to a properly pluggable SPI where each section owns its own XML rendering.
 Along the way I also learned about using concept maps over hardcoded UUIDs, making clinical data lists extensible so different deployments can customize what shows up without touching code, and following existing module conventions for config keys.
 The PR is now out of draft and ready for review.

 My biggest takeaway…?